How to Protect Yourself During an Earthquake...

 - HOLD ON to your shelter (or to your head and neck) until the shaking stops.
 Be prepared to move with your shelter if the shaking shifts it around.

 Wherever you are, protect yourself!
 You may be in situation where you cannot find shelter beneath furniture (or low against a wall, with your arms covering your head and neck).
 It is important to think about what you will do to protect yourself wherever you are.
 What if you are driving, in a theater, in bed, at the beach, etc.?
-Recommended Earthquake Safety Actions
+Step 5 of the Seven Steps to Earthquake Safety describes what to do in various situations, no matter where you are when you feel earthquake shaking.

 HOW PEOPLE WITH DISABILITIES CAN PROTECT THEMSELVES